-Fly Fishing Excursions
+Fly Fishing Charters

 Our guides will help you find and see the fish swimming in the shallow waters in on the flats and offer expert tips to enhance your fly fishing experience.
 Having 3 individuals on a fly fishing trip can result in less individual attention and decrease the number of “shots” at bonefish.
 A “shot” is a cast or opportunity to present the fly in the front of the bonefish.
 We recommend one guide per angler, especially for inexperienced anglers.
 Anglers requiring less assistance in a group of 3 are encourage to take “shots” at fish they see.

 Bonefish are difficult to see on the flats of Hawaii.
 The water depth, bottom topography and composition, amount of sun and water clarity are all important factors for sighting bonefish.
 The bonefish are more visible in shallow water over sand compared to seaweed patches.
 Sunny days with no clouds and dark cloudy days are both great for spotting bonefish.
 If you have fly fished for bonefish previously, then you will have witnessed a brief pause to fishing while a single cloud blocks the sun, decreasing the visibility of bonefish.
 To help decrease glare caused by the Sun we always recommend using Costa Sunglasses with Copper or Sunrise lenses to help see the elusive Hawaiian Bonefish.
 It is also harder to see fish in brown water versus clean water.
 The bonefish can range in color from green or aqua to gray or translucent.

 The best way to spot bonefish while fly fishing in Hawaii is to scan the water to your front and look for anything moving with slight variations in color.
 Then once you spot it, you need to focus on that area until you determine the direction the bonefish is swimming in.

 CASTING AT A BONEFISH WHILE FLY FISHING IN HAWAII